Sparvriend/Master-Thesis/README.md

 ## Current TODO
 * TODO: Finish explainability of the model
-      -> Make the explainability images overlay the original image with a better colormap
       -> Uncertainty prediction (DUQ)
+          -> Fix the validation loop, since it does not work with a batch size different from 1
+          -> Fix model loading, and add support for other models than just MobileNetV2
+          -> Think of a method of expressing the distance as uncertainty
+          -> Incorporate model prediction saving
       -> Deep Ensembles
-      -> Combine other dataset (CIFAR10) with uncertainty prediction
+      -> Combine other dataset (CIFAR10/100) with uncertainty prediction
       -> Look into adding augmentation to uncertainty methods
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)
       -> Report only GPU fps